jdx/mise/docs/dev-tools/shims.md

 The [beginner's guide](https://dev.to/jdxcode/beginners-guide-to-rtx-ac4), and my [blog post](https://jdx.dev/posts/2024-04-13-shims-how-they-work-in-mise-en-place/) are helpful resources to dive deeper into shims.
 :::

+## Introduction

+There are two ways for dev tools to be loaded into your shell: `mise activate` and `shims`.

+- Mise's "PATH" activation method updates environment variables at each prompt by modifying `PATH`
+- The "shims" method uses symlinks to the mise binary that intercept commands and load the appropriate environment

-While the PATH design of mise works great in most cases, there are some situations where shims are preferable.
+While the `PATH` design of mise works great in most cases, there are some situations where shims are preferable.
 One example is when calling mise binaries from an IDE.

 To support this, mise does have a shim dir that can be used.
 It's located at `~/.local/share/mise/shims`.